Asylum chaos and law enforcement failures threaten YOU and YOUR FAMILY.

 Analysis by the Henry Jackson Society of convictions over the past 20 years identified 45 foreign nationals who served prison sentences for terror offences were allowed to remain in the UK after completing their jail terms, with many remaining in the UK, sometimes with the knowledge and permission of the authorities, after having contact with the asylum system (see their report and media coverage of it).

-The most recent example was the Liverpool bomber Emad Jamil Al-Swealmeen, 32, who is believed to have had two separate asylum claims rejected in 2015 and 2017, who lied to the authorities and who was convicted of a crime involving a knife, but who was able to remain in the UK for years and allowed to carry out what could have been a devastating attack on Remembrance Sunday in November 2021.
+One recent example was the Liverpool bomber Emad Jamil Al-Swealmeen, 32, who is believed to have had two separate asylum claims rejected in 2015 and 2017, who lied to the authorities and who was convicted of a crime involving a knife, but who was able to remain in the UK for years and allowed to carry out what could have been a devastating attack on Remembrance Sunday in November 2021.

 New details released in January 2022 showed how Al Swealmeen told obvious lies in an attempt to stay in the UK.
 He should have been removed but wasn’t.
 Now a taxi driver has been seriously injured and other victims could have been hurt or killed (see news report).